trey-capps/trey-capps.github.io/content/posts/spotify_reddit.md

 ---
-title: "Spot-it (In Progress)"
+title: "Spot-it - Version 1"
-date: 2022-05-15
+date: 2022-06-15
 summary: Spot new songs on Reddit based off your current Spotify playlists.
 showtoc: true
 draft: false
 ---
 *Note: This project has been documented on what has been completed.
 More information to come as I continue working!*

+This article describes the steps taken to create the Spot-It web application found [here](https://spot-it-songs.herokuapp.com).

 ## Overview
 Do you ever get tired of being recommended the same songs over and over again while on Spotify?
 If yes, Reddit is a great place to find new and upcoming artists as well as popular songs.
 This project seeks to provide a tool for users to explore certain music subreddits with hope to spot songs they may like.
-This tool also will also provide the option for user to find which songs may be similar to playlist they currently have on Spotify.
+This tool will also provide the option for users to find which songs may be similar to playlist they currently have on Spotify.

 ## Data Collection
 In order to collect data from Reddit, PRAW (API wrapper) can be used.
 All API credentials will be saved in the ```config.py``` file.
 A read-only Reddit instance must be made before gathering posts.
 Once this is completed, we can scrape post data for the last 100 posts.
 Because each music subreddit has different title formats it is difficult to create one function to extract songs from all music subreddits.
 While exploring a solution to this problem, an "extract song" function can be made for each subreddit.
 The steps for the data collection for the 'indieheads' subreddit are outlined as follows: